Heritage advice

 Where can I find tradespeople that will do restoration work?

-Do I need Development Consent for works to a heritage place or property?
+Do I need development consent for works to a heritage place or property?

 Most types of development on a heritage item or in a heritage conservation area will need to be approved through a development application process.
+A Heritage Minor Works and Maintenance application may be accepted depending on the scale and nature of the work.

 What is the Burra Charter?